RWTH-EBC/FiLiP/README.md

 ## References

-We presented the library in the following publications:
+We presented or applied the library in the following publications:

 - Baranski, M., Storek, T. P. B., Kümpel, A., Blechmann, S., Streblow, R., Müller, D. et al.,